rajesh-s/formal_symbiyosys/notes.md

 [tasks]
 cover
 prove
+#  When run with no arguments; sby will run all the tasks.
+To run just one, provide the name of the task as an argument to sby: sby -f busyctr.sby prove

 [options] #To be able to individually run
 prove: mode bmc
 cover: mode cover
 cover: depth <n> #Number of cycles
+cover: append <n> #Append n cycles to the cover

 [engines]
-smtbmc
+smtbmc yices # Can be any one also

 [script]
-read -formal busyctr.v # Yosys command
-prep -top busyctr # Top module opt -share_all
+read -verific # For assertion support ONLY read -formal busyctr.v # Yosys command prep -top busyctr # Top module opt -share_all cutpoint <module_name> # Cutpoint removes the nets after the cutpoint.
+Typically it's used to make a design smaller.
+It just makes things a bit faster#
+# Use time sby -f ...sby to time your runtime.
+Cutpoint helps in isolating modules that you maybe specifically interested in to reduce runtime

 [files]
-busyctr.v # In the paid version of sby, the formal property can be in a separate file
+busyctr.v # In the paid version of sby, the formal property can be in a separate file.
+Check the traffic_lights example

 ```